+The Town Centre Transition area is residential in character, with densities and heights that support the Town Centre and provide transitions to neighbouring

+Policy 8.2.1 Uses and Building Types - Allow multi-unit residential uses, with mixed-use (commercial/residential) on George Street and adjacent to the hospital.
+Existing institutional and utility uses are also supported and may be mixed in new buildings with multi-unit residential uses.
+Building types range from low-rise to midrise.

+Properties south of North Bluff Road, and east and west (without an affordable housing component)

+Policy 8.2.2 Density and Height - Concentrate the highest heights and densities adjacent to the Town Centre along North Bluff Road.
+Maximum allowable densities (FAR) are outlined in Figure 9 and policy 8.2.3, and maximum heights (in storeys) are illustrated in Figure 10.

+Policy 8.2.3 Affordable Housing Density / Height Bonus - Allow properties in the areas identified with the on Figure 9 and 10 to rezone up to six storeys and 2.5 FAR (2.8 FAR if providing replacement rental units) where the development includes the one of the affordable housing components identified in policy 11.2.4.

-- Policy 8.2.1 Uses and Building Types Allow multi-unit residential uses, with mixed-use (commercial/residential) on George Street and adjacent to the hospital.
-Building types range from low-rise to high-rise. - Policy 8.2.2 Density and Height Concentrate the highest heights and densities adjacent to the Town Centre along North Bluff Road.
-Maximum allowable densities (FAR) are outlined in Figure 9 and policy 8.2.3, and guidelines for height transitions are illustrated in Figure 10. - Policy 8.2.3 Rental Housing Allow a 40% increase to maximum FARs where at least half of this additional floor area is dedicated to and secured as residential rental units. - Policy 8.2.4 Urban Design Enhance the built and public realms through guidelines included in the Multi-Family Development Permit Area in Part D. Focus on the establishment of a greenway between the Town Centre and Centennial Park, as per Sections 13 and 15. - Policy 8.2.5 Everall Neighbourhood Allow height increases to accommodate allowable densities while protecting mature, healthy, high-value trees in the area bounded by North Bluff Road, Thrift Avenue, Oxford Street, and Vidal Street.
+Policy 8.2.4 Urban Design - Enhance the built and public realms through guidelines included in the Multi-Family Development Permit Area in Part D. Focus on the establishment of a greenway between the Town Centre and Centennial Park, as per Sections 13 and 15.

-Conceptual Height Transition in Town Centre Transition
+Maximum Height in Town Centre Transition ( indicates where up to 6 storeys would be permitted with an affordable housing component)

-Gross FAR in Town Centre Transition
+Gross FAR in Town Centre Transition ( indicates where up to 2.5 FAR/2.8 FAR would be permitted with an affordable housing component)